 In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all students, all staff should undertake training and development as part of their directed time.
 Some CPD will be coordinated across the Trust by the Minerva CPD Lead.
-Training which is more tailored to the specific needs of the individual school will be led by member of the Senior Leadership Team with responsibility for CPD and the SENDCO.
+Training which is more tailored to the specific needs of the individual school will be led by a member of the Senior Leadership Team with responsibility for CPD and the SENDCO.

-Teachers can also access information about all students electronically via the school's management information system (SIMS) and student profiles through programs such as MINT.
+Teachers can also access information about all students electronically via the school's management information system (SIMS) and student profiles (e.g. Provision Map, Student Profiling System).